-This year Everyday Scholé is taking an in-depth, practical look at the eight essential principles of classical education.
-This month we are looking at embodied education.
-You can check out the previous posts in this series as well: Charlotte Mason and Classical Combined, Slow and Steady in Your Homeschool, Multum non Multa Exhibited in a Charlotte Mason Homeschool, and Practical Ways to Use Repetition to Memorize, and Why the Rabbit Trail is the Right Trail.
+This year Everyday Scholé is taking an in-depth look at the eight essential principles of classical education.
+This month we are focusing on educational virtues.
+You can check out the previous posts in this series as well: Charlotte Mason and Classical Combined, Slow and Steady in Your Homeschool, Multum non Multa Exhibited in a Charlotte Mason Homeschool, Practical Ways to Use Repetition to Memorize, and Why the Rabbit Trail is the Right Trail.

 Probably the most revolutionary aspect of Charlotte Mason’s teaching philosophy was her understanding of children and how they learned.
 At a time when Great Britain and most of the world believed teaching children should be methodical and stale, she recognized the natural wonder and curiosity in children and their love of a well told story.
 Her famous quote that ‘children are born persons’ showed her understanding of the uniqueness and natural abilities each child possess from birth.
 Ms. Mason was definitely on to something and to create true students in our homeschool, we need to heed her words about habit training.
 The following practices that are usually found in a Charlotte Mason homeschool lead to many of the educational virtues (or habits) talked about in Dr. Perrin’s video.

 If you’ve ever tried to teach a classroom of students who aren’t used to classroom procedures and behavior, it is a challenging task.
 Once upon a time this was the purpose of kindergarten, to train children how to behave in a formal learning environment and get along with others in the same environment.
 Charlotte Mason also believed in this training aspect for young children, and it was a major focus with elementary students in her schools.
 While I don’t think homeschool parents need to force their children to sit at a desk for hours or practice raising their hand to speak, there are some Charlotte Mason practices that will create true students of educational virtue.

 Habit: Focus and Quality